 This is a terrific opportunity to design your dream job and gain first hand experience working on your chosen issue area.
 Also:

 • The fellowship pays the same salary, health insurance and fringe benefits that similarly qualified CHLP attorneys are provided.

 • EJW offers a Loan Repayment Assistance Program to all Fellows, based upon their monthly Income-Based Repayment (IBR) rate.

 • Fellows receive access to the EJW alumni network, which includes job listings and networking opportunities.

 Please submit a cover letter, resume, writing sample, and a short project proposal or interest area to Mayo Schreiber, Jr., Deputy Director, The Center for HIV Law and Policy at email@example.com.
 The Center for HIV Law and Policy is an equal opportunity employer dedicated to advancing fairness, equality, and diversity in both its work and its workplace.
 We strongly encourage applications from all interested persons, particularly people of color; people from low-income backgrounds; individuals with disabilities, including those living with HIV; and lesbian, gay, bisexual, transgender, and gender non-conforming persons.

-Priority consideration will be given to those who submit applications by the end of July.
 Selected applicants will be contacted to develop a full proposal.
 The application can be submitted no later than September 27, 2017, but preferably earlier.
 EJW and sponsors will review applications and interview applicants between October 2017 and March 2018.
 EJW will select candidates on a rolling basis between November 2017 and March 2018.
 Fellowships begin in September 2018.